HTML: Summary of specification versions

 As this list demonstrates, the loose versions of the specification are maintained for legacy support.
 However, contrary to popular misconceptions, the move to XHTML does not imply a removal of this legacy support.
 Rather the X in XML stands for extensible and the W3C is modularizing the entire specification and opens it up to independent extensions.
 The primary achievement in the move from XHTML 1.0 to XHTML 1.1 is the modularization of the entire specification.
 The strict version of HTML is deployed in XHTML 1.1 through a set of modular extensions to the base XHTML 1.1 specification.
 Likewise, someone looking for the loose (transitional) or frameset specifications will find similar extended XHTML 1.1 support (much of it is contained in the legacy or frame modules).
 Modularization also allows for separate features to develop on their own timetable.
 So for example, XHTML 1.1 will allow quicker migration to emerging XML standards such as MathML (a presentational and semantic math language based on XML) and XForms—a new highly advanced web-form technology to replace the existing HTML forms.

 In summary, the HTML 4 specification primarily reined in all the various HTML implementations into a single clearly written specification based on SGML.
 XHTML 1.0, ported this specification, as is, to the new XML-defined specification.
 Next, XHTML 1.1 takes advantage of the extensible nature of XML and modularizes the whole specification.
 XHTML 2.0 was intended to be the first step in adding new features to the specification in a standards-body-based approach.

 WHATWG HTML versus HTML5

 The HTML Living Standard, which is developed by WHATWG, is the official version, while W3C HTML5 is no longer separate from WHATWG.

 WYSIWYG editors

-There are some WYSIWYG editors (what you see is what you get), in which the user lays out everything as it is to appear in the HTML document using a graphical user interface (GUI), often similar to word processors.
+WYSIWYG editors (what you see is what you get), are HTML editors in which the user lays out everything as it is to appear in the HTML document using a graphical user interface (GUI), such as Microsoft FrontPage, often similar to word processors.
 The editor renders the document rather than showing the code, so authors do not require extensive knowledge of HTML.

-The WYSIWYG editing model has been criticized, primarily because of the low quality of the generated code; there are voices advocating a change to the WYSIWYM model (what you see is what you mean).
+The WYSIWYG editing model has been criticized, primarily because of the low quality of the generated code; there are various developers advocating a change to the WYSIWYM model (what you see is what you mean).

 WYSIWYG editors remain a controversial topic because of their perceived flaws such as: